mponce0/SystemTools/src-content/file_system.md

   - Useful commands to investigate inodes: `ls -i`, `df -i`

 ---

+### Diagram displaying the different elements from the OS, FS and hardware that makes possible the access (storage and retrieval) of information in not volatile devices

 ```
    Operating System           ||      STORAGE DEVICE
                   (( F i l e    S y s t e m ))